Septic Tank Inspection for Housebuyers

 4. The septic tank should be inspected for signs of ‘backing-up’ from the drain field soakaway in the past.

 5. The inspection should check that no rainwater is entering the system from the gutters and drains.

 6. A good and thorough check of both the baffles and the ‘T’ pipes of your system.
 Baffles are installed on the tank during the building of the tank in the factory and allow sewage effluent to flow between the chambers.
 Concrete baffles must be checked for cracks cause by external stress, as this could create a major problem for your system down the road.
 T pipes are the fittings on the inlet and outlet of the tank.
 They can be plastic or salt-glazed pipes and they must be checked for damage, strength and stability also.

-7. Every attempt should be made to find the discharge point or soakaway drainfield area, under the Environment Agency 'General Binding Rules', as septic tanks are not allowed to discharge into ditches, streams or any other watercourse.
+7. The Vendor MUST disclose the discharge point or soakaway drainfield area, under the Environment Agency 'General Binding Rules', as septic tanks are not allowed to discharge into ditches, streams or any other watercourse.
 If the Vendoe does not know, then they must undertake the Septic Tank Survey.

 8. An assessment should be made of the overall condition of the tank, the risers and the lids and covers.
 The cover inspection is particularly important as septic tank gases contain Hydrogen Sulphide which turns into Sulphuric Acid in contact with air.
 This corrodes both metal and concrete over time and the covers become very unsafe.
 Hundreds of people die in septic tanks each year due to the collapse of septic tank and cesspool covers.
 NEVER stand on the cover of a septic tank - it may be the last step you ever take!

 9. The system should be checked to make sure that certain appliances do NOT discharge into the septic tank.